Using Git, GitHub, and GitHub Classroom for Courses

 GitHub Classroom is a companion capability for GitHub from GitHub Education.

-GitHub Classroom works with GitHub to allow an instructor to distribute assignments to students and then it automatically creates student repos within a single organization.
+- GitHub Classroom works with GitHub and GitHub “organizations” to allow an instructor to create assignments for students and then automatically creates student repos for an assignment within a single class organization.

 2.1 GitHub Classroom Quick Start for Instructors